Build to rent

-Build to rent is a term for purpose built, institutionally owned and professionally managed residential property that is let on the open market rather than sold.
+Build to rent is a term for purpose built, institutionally owned and professionally managed residential property that is put for rent on the open market rather than sold.

 Growth in the UK market

 In October 2016, it was estimated that only some 8,000 units had been built with a further 15,000 units under construction.
 To date, the majority of completed projects have come forward in London and the major provincial cities such as Manchester, Liverpool and Sheffield.
 Construction is now underway in Birmingham and Leeds.
 The UK Government is reportedly encouraging the sector's growth.

 By September 2019 the number of units either built or in construction was reported to have increased to 35,000 following large developments by a number of firms report in the media.

 Build-to-rent is the most contemporary development in the private rented sector (PRS) and offers housing across the full spectrum of privately rented accommodation in terms of scale and service offering, often with affordable housing being integrated through discounted market rental homes.